See all Daintree Rainforest Tours from Port Douglas here

 Getting to the Daintree

 The Daintree Rainforest proper is located north of the Daintree River and 68km north of Port Douglas and is accessible via the Daintree River Ferry.
-Tickets are purchased before embarking on the ferry at the manned booth.
+Tickets are purchased at the entryway to the ferry at the manned booth.
 While the trip only takes around 10 minutes, there can be longer lead times during peak seasons so plan your itinerary accordingly.

 The Daintree Ferry operates everyday from 5am to midnight daily.
 Price for cars is $30 return.